There are so many website builders to choose from, it’s almost impossible to

 Squarespace is the oldest of the three website builders we’re looking at.
 In September of 2012, Squarespace was named as a top 50 website by TIME magazine.
-It’s now in its 3rd version and has given WordPress a run for its money.
+It’s now in its 3rd version, and has become very popular with creative types.

 Here’s a peek at the Squarespace editor…

-Surprisingly, Squarespace is a bit cheaper than Wix and Weebly.
-If you pay for the yearly plan, it amounts to $8.00 per month.
-They also give you a free domain name, and you can use the coupon code, “GIMME10″ for an additional 10% off.
+Squarespace is a bit cheaper than Wix and Weebly, however, they do limit you to 20 pages on your site.
+If you pay for the yearly plan, it amounts to $8.00 per month, and they also give you a free domain name for the first year.